Nonparametric Bayesian intensity estimation for covariate-driven inhomogeneous point processes: Supplementary Material

 \section{Supplementary Material}

-In this supplement, we provide all the remaining proofs, alongside auxiliary results and further background material.
-For the convenience of the reader, we repeat the statements of the results from the main article proved in this supplement.
+In this supplement, we provide all the proofs of the results from the main article.
+We also state and prove the necessary auxiliary results, and include some additional background material.